-First, you’ll need a large, even, white surface as your background.
+Setup is the most important step in the process.
+First, you’ll need a large, even, white surface to use as your background.
 For this you can use a reflector, white foam board, or a large white piece of paper.
 I use a large white poster board that I can bend into a “C” shape.
-This will ensure that the background will be seamless, with no hard lines or corners.
+This will ensure that the background will be seamless with no hard lines or corners.

 3. Camera Settings

-F.stop is the diameter of the opening that is allowing light into your camera to register on the film or digital sensor.
-The progression and numbering system here is a bit more complicated.
-Essentially though, the higher the f/number, the smaller the opening is.
+F.stop is the diameter of the opening that allows light into your camera to register on the film or digital sensor.
+The progression and numbering system here is a bit more complicated; essentially though, the higher the f/number, the smaller the opening is.
 For the images here, I used f/10 to f/16 to put a sharp focus on the product edges.

-Once you’ve got your images, it’s time to go into Lightroom and Photoshop to fix minor details like imperfections on the product and unwanted reflections that can take away from your product.
+Once you’ve shot your images, it’s time to go into Lightroom and Photoshop to fix minor details like imperfections on the product and unwanted reflections that can take away from your product.

-Sometimes shadows can be tricky when shooting white on white.
-You can fix this in Photoshop using the “burn and dodge” tool.
-Using this, you can pull those edges away from your background.
-Once you’ve done that, you can lighten up your background a bit and you’ll have a beautiful image ready to go.
+Shadows can be tricky when shooting white on white, but you can fix this in Photoshop using the “burn and dodge” tool to pull those edges away from your background.
+Once you’ve done that, you can lighten up your background a bit, and you’ll have a beautiful image ready to go.